DavitGhazaryan/RLDroneSim/README.md

 └── tests/                     # Interface tests and simple scripts
 ```

-## Setup
+## Setup for Ubuntu 22.04

 This project uses Docker for easy deployment and consistent environment setup.
-The configuration has been tested on Linux host machines with NVIDIA GPU support.
+The configuration has been tested on Ubuntu 22.04 host machines with NVIDIA GPU support.

 ### Prerequisites